 Many utility companies keep records of your statements online now so it is not worthwhile hanging onto gas or electric bills.
 If you can access any of your bills and records online easily, you can shred those documents.
 It may seem like an overwhelmingly large pile of documents to shred, in which case hiring a shredding service may be a good option for you.

-If you would like to personally witness the shredding of your documents, on site (or mobile shredding) shredding could be a good option for you.
-Offsite shredding is also an option, if you require a lot of shredding or are looking for a more cost effective option.
-Here is a great infographic for what to keep and what to shred.
+If you would like to personally witness the shredding of your documents, on-site (or mobile shredding) shredding could be a good option for you.
+Offsite shredding is also an option if you require a lot of shredding or are looking for a more cost-effective option.
+For more info on how long to retain records, take a look at this article.

 Let Our Experts Improve Your Records Storage System